siddhsuresh/blueblack/README.md

 * Put the location of pip which comes with python in your computer variables path.
 Check youtube
 * In command prompt write
   * **pip install -r requirements.txt**
-  * **If the above is not working just use pip install django and pip install xhtml2pdf**
 * Then go to the location where you have saved the code and in that location in command prompt use
   * **python manage.py makemigrations**
   * **python manage.py migrate**